UPLIFT V3 vs FlexiSpot E7 Pro (2026): Which One Is Right for You?

 Magnetic tray

 The E7 Pro is the strongest case FlexiSpot makes against UPLIFT — it’s a meaningful step up from the standard E7, adding a C-frame for legroom, an upgraded magnetic cable tray, and 440 lbs capacity that gives every setup serious headroom.
-At $200–300 less than the V3 frame, the value argument is real.
+At $409 frame-only on typical promotion (vs $499 list), it’s the same price as the standard E7 — which makes it unusually strong value if you’re sourcing your own desktop.

 One honest caveat: the E7 Pro’s minimum height is 25.0″ frame — 3.4″ higher than the V3.
 Add a desktop and casters and shorter users may find the sitting height awkward.
 Check the math against your chair before ordering.